SPM-the-Musical/SPM-the-Musical.github.io/README.md

 The answer depends on what exactly you want to help with.
 To find out, you should DM the director, [@Coolskeleton95.](https://discord.com/users/311616990206754816), on Discord, or join the [Game Rec Room Discord server](https://discord.com/invite/G3sxEaBPJR) and ask him there!

 # Can I put songs from the musical into the game?
 Yes, you can!
 Just go to my personal website and follow [this tutorial](https://thecomputercrasher.github.io/spm-custom-songs).
-M
 Just make sure to credit Game Rec Room if you decide to share it as a mod!